Basic syntax¶

 be dropped.
 When using

-, all elements inside the tag that matches the XPath or CSS expression will be dropped, but the matched tag itself will remain intact. -
+content-children, all elements inside the tag that matches the XPath or CSS expression will be dropped, but the matched tag itself will remain intact.

 attributes